InancGorgulu/YOLO-Project/README.md

 ### 2. Using Trained Models in C++
 Once your model is trained and validated, you can use it in a C++ environment.
 The `cpp_inference/` directory contains everything you need to get started, including:

-* Converting the PyTorch model to ONNX or TensorRT.
+* Converting the PyTorch(_YOLOv5_) model to ONNX.
-* Compiling and running the inference code to test the model in real-time applications.
+* Compiling and running the inference code to test the model with images.

-## Contributions

-Contributions to this repository are welcome!
-If you have improvements or new features to propose, please open a pull request or submit an issue for discussion.

 ## License